This is the 4th phone message I’ve left with these people!

 We had a great meeting.
-They are “A” clients and it would be a great job; we will hit out of the park.
+They would be “A” clients and it would be a great job to have; we would hit it out of the ballpark.

-I presented the price on the spot, I showed them my video testimonials, I asked them for the sale, and I even sent them a hand written note card!
+I presented the bid on the spot, I showed them my video testimonials, I asked them for the sale, and I even sent them a handwritten note card!

 What am I doing wrong?

 Can they just tell me a yes or a no?

 I’m getting frustrated with the follow-up process!